Cancer Biology International Master program

 Semester 4 : 30 ECTS

-Conception of a fully original research project on a subject/question chosen by the student (Instructions) (10 ECTS).
+Conception of an original research project on any subject, chosen by the student (10 ECTS).

 Practical Information on Assessments